Lobby / Entrance Introduction

 *For more on proper use of the corporate themeline go to the People Finding A Better Way page on this website.

 1. Corporate Identity – Dana Diamond

 The Dana Diamond should be shown behind the reception desk, with no facility name listed.
-The Dana Diamond should be 1/4” (6mm) horizontally brushed stainless steel or a metal laminate substitute affixed directly to the face of the painted white panel.
+The Dana Diamond should be 1/4” (6mm) horizontally brushed stainless steel, anodized aluminum or a metal laminate substitute affixed directly to the face of the painted white panel.
 Whenever possible, the white panel should be a high gloss painted panel no smaller than 40″ (1016mm) tall, of varied length (based on application).
 High gloss paint finish to match RAL 9003 Signal White.
 Panel thickness is 2″ (51mm), mounted with the vertical center at eye level.

 2. “People Finding a Better Way”

 The corporate themeline, “People Finding A Better Way”, may be locked with the Dana Diamond (when locked up with the Diamond, they are together referred to as the Corporate Endorsement Unit or CEU), or placed separately close by.
-Material should be 1/4” (6mm) dimensional, horizontally brushed stainless steel or a metal laminate substitute affixed directly to the face of the painted white panel.
+Material should be 1/4” (6mm) dimensional, horizontally brushed stainless steel, anodized aluminum or a metal laminate substitute affixed directly to the face of the painted white panel.
 Refer to the People Finding A Better Way guidelines under the Introduction section of this website.